yanchith/editor/README.md

 ## Contributing

-I accept small bugfixes, as well as lexers for new programming languages, but if you want to make bigger changes, your own version of the editor would be a better place to do that.
+Small bugfixes are accepted, as well as lexers for new programming languages, but if you want to make bigger changes, your own version of the editor would be a better place to do that.

 LSPs and MCPs are out of scope.
 Vim mode too.

-Disingenuous behavior will not be tolerated.

 ## Acknowledgements